DaijaStokes/Election_Analysis_2022/README.md

   - Diana DeGetter won the election.
 Her voter count was 272,892 votes and her percentage of total votes was 73.8% which is about 3/4 of all total votes.

 ## Election-Audit Summary
+For this Election Audit summary it can be used for many different elections.
+With few modifications you are able to do so.
+The row index for each element must be changed accordingly if the number of rows changes to select the column of data needed.
+There can also be modifications to the code that can output the winning candidate for each county.
+To do so you would need to create a for loop to loop through the data that counts each candidate and checks which county the vote came from.